 1. By looking at the morphology, or shape, of the valley, geologists can tell how the valley was formed.
 Does this valley system have a dendritic pattern (like the veins in a leaf) or an anastomosing pattern (like an intertwined rope)?
-(2 points)
+See Figure 14.1.
+(1 point)

 2. Overlay a transparency film onto the close-up image.
 Trace the valley pattern onto the transparency.
-Does the shape of this valley point to slow formation over time or to fast formation from a localized water source?
-Why do you say this?
+How does a valley like this form?
+Do you think it formed slowly over time, or quickly from a localized water source?
+Why?
 (3 points)

-3. Now, trace the boundary between the uplands and plains on your close-up overlay (the transparency sheet) and label the UPLANDS and the PLAINS.
+3. Now, on the wide-field view, trace the boundary between the uplands and plains on your close-up overlay (the transparency sheet) and label the Uplands and the Plains.
 Is Warrego located in the uplands or on the plains?
 (2 points)

 4. Which terrain is older?
 Recall that we can use crater counting to help determine the age of a surface, so let's do some crater counting.
 Overlay the transparency sheet on the wide-view image.
-Pick out two square regions on the wide view image, each 3 cm × 3 cm.
-One region should cover the smooth plains and the other should cover the cratered region.
+Pick out two square regions on the wide view image (#2), each 5 cm \times 5 cm.
+One region should cover the smooth plains ("Icaria Planum") and the other should cover the upland region.
 Draw these two squares on the transparency sheet.
 Count all the impact craters greater than 1 millimeter in diameter within each of the two squares you have outlined.
-Write these numbers below, with identification.
+Write these numbers below, with identifications.
 Which region is older?
-What does this exercise tell you about approximately (or relatively) when Warrego formed?
+What does this exercise tell you about when approximately (or relatively) Warrego formed?
 (5 points)